cocoabox/node-openssl-thingy/README.md

 - performance

-  for I/O performance, dont serialize into JSON string; the `.toJSON()` method returns a serialization-safe JSON object;
+  For I/O performance, dont serialize into JSON string; the `.toJSON()` method returns a serialization-safe JSON object;
   use `MessagePack` or things like to store it to disk in an efficient manner.

 - security

-  if you serialize your `PkiCA` object and write it to disk, you are responsible for securing that file on disk! set tight permission like `rw-------` to the file, use S3 and set permissions, whatever you learned on your first day as an admin!
+  If you serialize your `CA` object and write it to disk, you are responsible for securing that file on disk!
+Set tight permission like `rw-------` to the file, use S3 and set permissions, whatever you learned on your first day as an admin!